sproutcore/build-tools/docs/projectconfig.md

 If you do not define a node_module value, the buildtools assume that the name of the plugin is the module to require();

 ### Apps and Frameworks
-The apps and frameworks sections are hashes in which the key is the name of the app or framework, and the value a hash with properties.
+The apps and frameworks sections are hashes in which the key is the name of the app or framework (if a subframework is intended, a syntax like "sproutcore:desktop" as name), and the value a hash with properties.
-If this hash does not contain a key named path, and the autodetection did not pick up any configuration declaring this name, it is assumed the key is equal to a folder name in apps/ or frameworks/.
+If this hash does not contain a key named path, and the autodetection did not pick up any configuration declaring this name (which can also be like "sproutcore:desktop"), it is assumed the key is equal to a folder name in apps/ or frameworks/.
 Property values in these hashes will override configurations found inside these apps or frameworks.
 More about the specifics for app and framework configurations in their respective chapters.

 ### deploy
 The deploy section can contain settings which overrides all other configurations, but only in case of a build (or save).

+## Framework configuration file fields

+  - name: The name section contains the name of the framework (optional).
+The name can either be set in the configuration, or it is derived from the path.
+If set, complex notation can be used: "sproutcore:desktop".
+  - path: The path section contains the relative path of the framework.
+This can be either set, or computed from the name.
+  - combineScripts: set to true if scripts of this framework should be combined into one file (default: true)
+  - combineStylesheets: set to true if stylesheets of this framework should be combined into one file (default: true)
+  - minifyScripts: set to true if scripts of this framework should be minified (default: false)
+  - minifyStylesheets: set to true if stylesheets of this framework should be minified (default: false)
+  - stylesheetProcessor: which processor should be used for the stylesheets in this framework
+  - watchForChanges: set to true if the current framework should be watched for changes

+(should the following get its own class?)

+  - isModule: set to true if the current framework should be treated like a module (default: false)
+  - shouldPreload: set to true if the current module (isModule needs to be true) should be packed together with the main package (default: false)

+## Application configuration file fields

+  - name: contains the name of the application.
+If left empty, the buildtools will get the folder name from the path
+  - path: contains the path of the application
+  - theme: which theme the app uses
+  - buildLanguage: tells the build tools which language should be built (deprecate?)
+  - htmlHead: can be either a string or array containing additional tags to be included in the main html
+  - htmlBody: if set this will be used as loading page
+  - urlPrefix: if set, all urls generated for this application will be prefixed with this url.
+For example:
+    "" will cause a relative build, "/" will make the urls absolute.

+As an app itself is very much like a framework with extras, an app will automatically add itself as last framework.
+The following configuration fields can be used to configure that framework.

+  - combineScripts: set to true if scripts of this framework should be combined into one file (default: true)
+  - combineStylesheets: set to true if stylesheets of this framework should be combined into one file (default: true)
+  - minifyScripts: set to true if scripts of this framework should be minified (default: false)
+  - minifyStylesheets: set to true if stylesheets of this framework should be minified (default: false)